savonet/book/streaming.md

 However, in some cases such as a `input.alsa`, the sound card already has its own clock.
 In this case, it is assumed that the source (or output) controls the latency, blocking each filling call until it has enough data to return.
-For these situation, the clock assigned by liquidsoap does _not_ try to control the latency and, instead, runs the streaming loop as fast as possible, delegating latency control to the underlying sources.
-In these situation, you will not see any `catchup` log messages.
+For these situations, the clock assigned by liquidsoap does _not_ try to control the latency and, instead, runs the streaming loop as fast as possible, delegating latency control to the underlying sources.
+In these situations, you will not see any `catchup` log messages.

 There also are situations where the clock may switch from controlling the